Growing Your Business, Lesson 2: Projects & Files to Get You Booked

 To edit the Amount field: click on the dollar amounts to edit the values.
 You can choose from:

 To edit the When field: click on the dates to edit the values.
-You can choose due dates that align with:
+You can choose due dates from the following list of options:

-- The Midway date: halfway between today's date and the Project start date
+Mid project date: halfway between the day the invoice is sent and the Project date

 To add or remove payments from the schedule if necessary: